GIV-UCalgary/GIV-Website/content/authors/jacob-behnam/_index.md

 ---
 # Display name
-name: "Christopher Mossman"
+name: "Jacob Behnam"

 # Username (this should match the folder name)
 authors:
-- christopher-mossman
+- jacob-behnam

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: "Alumni M.Sc.
-Student\n\nSeptember 2020 - April 2026"
+role: "Undergraduate Students\n\nSummer 2026"

 # Organizations/Affiliations
 organizations: